- Contested Probate Solicitors

 CUT OUT OF A WILL?
 CONTESTED PROBATE SOLICITORS

 There are many different circumstances why an individual may be cut out of a will.
 Some are deserving and some are due to the scheming of others who may take advantage of a psychologically infirm, mentally confused elderly person.
 If you think that you have been deliberately targeted by a deceptive third party who has induced your relative or friend to positively remove you as a potential beneficiary you should take urgent legal advice on contesting a will.
 Our solicitors specialise in disputed probate claims particularly for close relatives or where a deceased person has positively indicated that a particular person would benefit, only for that potential beneficiary to discover that they have been cut out of the will.
-For advice on disputed wills or probate just call the helpline for free advice on no win no fee* claims with no further obligation.
+For advice on disputed wills or probate just call the helpline for free advice with no further obligation.

 Making a Will